 News spread fast that the legendary King of Bango was going to be in Nairobi for the 3rd edition of Jazz Attitude; a monthly event that celebrates the vibrancy of jazz in Nairobi.
 Jazz attitude 3 welcomed the legendary curator of Bango, Mzee Ngala.
 Bango is a sound heavily felt within the coastal regions of Kenya.

-This event also double as the launch of a collaborative project ‘Kali za Pwani’ which featured performance by several acts from the coastal region and was built around the aesthetic of the legendary Mzee Ngala’s Bango sound.
+This event also doubled as the launch of a collaborative project ‘Kali za Pwani’ which featured performances by several acts from the coastal region and was built around the aesthetic of the legendary Mzee Ngala’s Bango sound.

 Kali za Pwani is heavily polyrhythmic; it is made up of different sounds.
 Predominately maintaining the rhythm is the drums, xylophone and percussive instruments.
-Claapping, stomping, singing and chanting add another percussive element.
-Songs like Mwembe and Kaya, done by Kombo and the Afro simba band, exudes a heavy Mijikenda sound.
+Clapping, stomping, singing, and chanting adds another percussive element.
+Songs like Mwembe and Kaya, done by Kombo and the Afro Simba band, exudes a heavy Mijikenda sound.

 Mzee Ngala has an incredible gift of playing rhythmical slow tempos whilst evoking emotion.
 His most notable track within this album compilation is Shaka.
 It tells a story of how worry has eaten away his happiness, peace and his love life. “shaka imenitoa imani, furaha na mapenzi ”

 It tickled me to hear a live recording of Sukari, the most popular song by Juma Tutu and the Swahili Jazz band, which I have often heard performed live.

 Kimombasa, another great track, speaks about the way of life at the coastal.
 It delves into how they pass greetings, show respect to one another and live amicably with each other.